 Accelerated Ruling on Motion.
 If a party requests an accelerated ruling on a motion, the motion must contain the words “Accelerated Ruling Requested” below its title.
 The motion must describe the legal authority and factual circumstances supporting the request for an accelerated ruling.
 The court may summarily grant or deny the request.

 Ex Parte Motion.
 Any motion that seeks relief without prior notice to interested persons must contain the words “ex parte” in its title.
-The moving party must state in the motion the legal authority and factual circumstances supporting the request.
+The moving party must state in the motion the legal authority and factual circumstances supporting the ex parte request.

 Rule 20.
 Conference